Las Vegas (TV series): Development

 Las Vegas was created by Gary Scott Thompson, who also served as an executive producer.
 The idea for the series dates back to Las Vegas vacations that Thompson would take in the late 1980s.
-On one trip, Thompson developed a vision of a dead body laying in the desert, and then "we pan up and there's the Strip 50 yards away.
+On one trip, Thompson developed a vision of a dead body lying in the desert, and then "we pan up and there's the Strip 50 yards away.
 That was what ended up in the pilot, that opening shot, but I couldn't ever figure out what that went to.
 So I had that thing in my head for 15 years."
 At various points, Thompson tried developing this idea into a novel or play.

 In 2002, Thompson had been working with NBC on a television pilot for a different series; although this pilot was unsuccessful, NBC officials who worked with Thompson later asked him to create a Las Vegas-based series.
 At the time, Thompson felt that there was a lack of "fun" and entertaining shows on television, telling NBC that there were too many procedural dramas such as CSI and Law & Order.
 For Las Vegas, Thompson was inspired by the city's evolving history and its megaresorts, saying, "If there are 127,000 (hotel) rooms in the city, that means I've got a potential 127,000 stories every week, because everybody's got a story, and so do all the people who live here."
 The show would be reminiscent of the 1970s series Vegas.
 Originally known under the working title Casino Eye, the new series would also include Scott Steindorff as producer.
 Initially, Don Johnson was also going to serve as an executive producer, although he ultimately had no involvement in the final project.